-The long-term change (trend) in the Schwabe cycle amplitude is known as the secular Gleissberg cycle (Gleissberg, 1939).
+The long-term change (trend) in the Schwabe cycle amplitude is known as the secular Gleissberg cycle (Gleissberg, 1939) with the mean period of about 90 years.
 However, the Gleissberg cycle is not a cycle in the strict periodic sense but rather a modulation of the cycle envelope with a varying timescale of 60-120 years (e.g., Gleissberg, 1971; Kuklin, 1976; Ogurtsov et al., 2002).
-This secular cycle has also been reported, using a spectral analysis of radiocarbon data as a proxy for solar activity (see Section 3), to exist on long timescales (Feynman and Gabriel, 1990; Peristykh and Damon, 2003), but the question of its phase locking and persistency/intermittency still remains open.

-Longer (super-secular) cycles cannot be studied using direct solar observations, but several such cycles have been found in cosmogenic isotope data.
-A cycle with a period of 205-210 years, called the de Vries or Suess cycle in different sources, is a prominent feature, observed in varying cosmogenic data (e.g., Suess, 1980; Sonett and Finney, 1990; Zhentao, 1990; Usoskin et al., 2004).
-Sometimes variations with a characteristic time of 600-700 years or 1000-1200 years are discussed (e.g., Vitinsky et al., 1986; Sonett and Finney, 1990; Vasiliev and Dergachev, 2002), but they are intermittent and can hardly be regarded as a typical feature of solar activity.
+Longer (super-secular) cycles cannot be studied using direct solar observations, but only indicatively by means of indirect proxies such as cosmogenic isotopes discussed in Section 3.
+Analysis of the proxy data also yields the Gleissberg secular cycle (Feynman and Gabriel, 1990; Peristykh and Damon, 2003), but the question of its phase locking and persistency/intermittency still remains open.
+Several longer cycles have been found in the cosmogenic isotope data.
+A cycle with a period of 205-210 years, called the de Vries or Suess cycle in different sources, is a prominent feature, observed in various cosmogenic data (e.g., Suess, 1980; Sonett and Finney, 1990; Zhentao, 1990; Usoskin et al., 2004).
+Sometimes variations with a characteristic time of 600-700 years or 1000-1200 years are discussed (e.g., Vitinsky et al., 1986; Sonett and Finney, 1990; Vasiliev and Dergachev, 2002; Steinhilber et al., 2012; Abreu et al., 2012), but they are intermittent and can hardly be regarded as a typical feature of solar activity.
 A 2000-2400-year cycle is also noticeable in radiocarbon data series (see, e.g., Vitinsky et al., 1986; Damon and Sonett, 1991; Vasiliev and Dergachev, 2002).
-However, the nonsolar origin of these super-secular cycles (e.g., geomagnetic or climatic variability) cannot be excluded.
+However, the non-solar origin of these super-secular cycles (e.g., geomagnetic or climatic variability) cannot be excluded.